abadreamer/roadbalzer-alibaba/README.md

 ## Overview
 The program uses the model developed by roadblzer team as an input, and an image
 input:
-1- model developed by roadblzer team as an input
+1. model developed by roadblzer team as an input
-2- Image given by the user containing visaul pollution elements
+2. Image given by the user containing visaul pollution elements
 output:
-1- Visual polution classes detected in the input image 2- Resulting image with classes highlighted
+1. Visual polution classes detected in the input image
+2. Resulting image with classes highlighted

-## Description
+## Description of the code
-1- Clone yolov7 from GitHub, install yolov7 prerequisites
+1. Clone yolov7 from GitHub, install yolov7 prerequisites
-2- Download our model from s3 bucket
+2. Download our model from s3 bucket
-3- Run the detection
+3. Run the detection